Active Surveillance for Papillary Thyroid Cancer

 VIDEO | 02:11

-Hear from a patient who chose active surveillance rather than surgery for low-risk papillary thyroid cancer.
+Learn why one patient chose active surveillance for low-risk papillary thyroid cancer rather than surgery.

 Video Details